 5. Install A Reading Corner

 Besides the play area, you can structure your room with a reading corner, especially if your kids prefer books over art supplies.
-Install wall-mounted shelves to keep your books organized but make sure that they can be reached and accessed by your kids.
+Install wall-mounted shelves to keep your books organized but ensure they can be reached and accessed by your kids.

-You can choose a reading corner to place all the books into but the play area should be located at the center of the playroom.
+You can choose a reading corner to place all the books into, but the play area should be at the center of the playroom.

 Minimalist Playroom Ideas

-More than just sticking with the bare essentials though, you can also consider multi-functional elements and pieces that will serve their main purpose and more.
+More than just sticking with the bare essentials, you can also consider multi-functional elements and pieces that serve their main purpose.

-If you’re having a hard time practicing your creativity when styling a minimalist playroom, here are some ideas worth exploring.
+If you’re having difficulty practicing your creativity when styling a minimalist playroom, here are some ideas worth exploring.

 Consider neutral colors for your playroom

 For a minimalist playroom that looks airy and light, neutral colors can help you accomplish that look.
-Neutral shades have this soothing effect that you would want your playroom to have, especially after an entire day filled with different activities.
+Neutral shades have this soothing effect that you would want your design to have, especially after an entire day of different activities.

 Use baskets and other unique storage options for storing toys

-Make sure that you use the baskets and bins together with the rotating schedule of toys and books.
-If the schedule is for toys, place them in the bins and baskets within the children’s reach.
+Make sure you use the baskets and bins together with the rotating schedule of toys and books.
+If the schedule is for toys, place them in the bins and baskets within the children’s reach so they can have fun.
 The same goes for when the schedule is for books.

 Get a wall mural for the playroom